 The Government is also seeking to invest in Australia’s long-term fuel security and deliver a “gas-fired recovery”.
 Related initiatives include:

-“ We look forward to more information being released on elements that are going to support our business clients, specifically in the hospitality and commercial property sector, as well as assistance to commercial energy users in regional areas” states Andy Young, our General Manager of Business Services.
+“ We look forward to more information being released on elements that are going to support our business energy clients, specifically in the hospitality and commercial property sector, as well as assistance to commercial energy users in regional areas” states Andy Young, our General Manager of Business Services.

 In particular, the Technology Co-Investment Fund, the Emissions Reduction Fund and the Regional and Remote Communities Reliability Fund are of interest to us.
 As we get further information on the direct effect these will have on our clients, we will be giving further updates.